Pattie Boyd: Marriage to Rod Weston

 Boyd met property developer Rod Weston in 1991.
 The couple were married on 29 April 2015 in a ceremony held at the Register Office in Chelsea Old Town Hall, London.
 Weston was quoted as saying, "It's almost our silver anniversary so we thought we had better get on with it."

+In popular culture

+Boyd will be portrayed by actress Aimee Lou Wood in the upcoming The Beatles - A Four-Film Cinematic Event by Sam Mendes.
+The films are expected to be released in April 2028.

 Autobiography

 In August 2007, Headline Review published Boyd's autobiography, titled Wonderful Today and co-written with journalist and broadcaster Penny Junor.
 Re-titled Wonderful Tonight: George Harrison, Eric Clapton, and Me for the US market, the book contains many of Boyd's photographs.
 Boyd carried out interviews to promote the release.
 At the time, she was said to be looking forward to the idea of her book competing against Clapton's autobiography, which was published concurrently.
 Clapton disagreed with some of the details in her account but said, "We each have our different versions of our years together."

 Reviewing Wonderful Today for The Daily Telegraph, Lynn Barber described it as "absolutely gripping" and a memoir that "gives more insight into the weirdness of rock-star life than anything I have ever read".
 In the United States, the book debuted at the top of the New York Times Best Seller list.